BlueSquare23/web-lgsm/Readme.md

 ### Setup & Basic Usage :wrench:

+#### Setup Page

-After starting the server you can browse to the web address in a browser to visit the web-lgsm `Setup` page.
+After starting the server you can browse to the web address in a browser and you'll be directed to the  web-lgsm `Setup` page, where you can create a user.

 ![Setup Page](docs/images/add_user.png)

+#### Home Page

 After creating a user, you'll be automatically logged in and redirected to the home page.